TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

       <code>

-There must be a new line between the options and the code.
+There must be a newline between the options and the code.
 There must not be a newline between the directive line and options or within options.
 Otherwise the rendering will fail.